BuzzCrafted/BuzzCrafted/README.md

 ### 🚀 About Me
 - I'm a 2nd-year B. Tech.
 (ECE) student at the University Institute of Technology RGPV.
-- Passionate about Space, Web Development, Data Science, ML and DevOps.
+- Passionate about Tech especially Space, Web Development, Data Science, ML and DevOps.
 - Looking forward to connect, collaborate & create with other developers.
 - Learning more tools and technologies to enhance my tech stack & contribute to projects.